arkon108/book-reviews/summaries/003-soft-skills.md

 9. Learn enough to do something useful<br>_Hopefully by now you're more curious and particular enough to know to choose to learn more in-depth from your resources<br>Go back to play around when you get deeper insights_
 10. Teach<br>_It's a process that will cause you to really dissect and understand the topic you're learning about in your own mind as you organize the information in a way that will make it understandable to other<br>Write an article or create a video, talk to a spouse or a friend, but do take some time to take what you learned from your mind and organize it in a way someone else can understand_

+### Finding a mentor
-**Finding a mentor** can greatly accelerate your learning.
+It can greatly accelerate your learning.
 Don't judge too quickly on possible mentors by their own life.
 Not every sports coach is in a peak physical condition but that doesn't mean they're bad teachers.

 You want to find someone who did what you're trying to do or helped other people to do it.
 It's important to look at results they have to show and how well do you get along with that person.
 You can find someone among your family or friends, or someone your friend or family knows.
 Other places to look for are local software [meetups](http://meetup.com) and local entrepreneurial groups.